 You can sign up for a class and take it 1 time or 1,000 times – it never expires.
 You can also pause and make notes and move at your own pace as well as post questions for your instructor if there are parts where you need help or clarification.
 You can also share pictures of your creations and interact with other class members.

 My class is called Pre-Cut Short Cuts: Quilt Tops in Less Time.
-This class is geared toward using those pre-cut squares and strips from the various fabric manufacturers.
+This class is geared toward helping you make quick quilts with precuts using those pre-cut squares and strips from the various fabric manufacturers.
 You know me – I love using a lot of scrappy colors and fabrics, but I also love efficiency and quick finishes (mainly so I can move onto another next project!)

 Precuts are the perfect way to get a large variety of fabrics cut ahead of time to very useable sizes (typically 5″ x 5″ squares, 10″ x 10″ squares and 2 1/2″ wide strips), giving you a large variety of fabric and saving you time in the process.